Lightning: To nature

+To man-made structures and their contents

+Buildings or tall structures hit by lightning may be damaged as the lightning seeks unimpeded paths to the ground.
+By safely conducting a lightning strike to the ground, a lightning protection system, usually incorporating at least one lightning rod, can greatly reduce the probability of severe property damage.
+Surge protection devices (SPDs) can additionally or alternatively be used to help protect electrical installations from lightning induced electrical surges that risk damaging or destroying electrical equipment or starting a fire.
+Electrical fires obviously threaten not only structures but all assets, personal possessions, and living beings (people, pets and livestock) within.
+What, if any, protection system a building or structure requires is determined through a risk assessment.
+Threats to structures come not only from direct strikes to the structure itself, but also from direct or indirect strikes to connected electrically conductive services (electrical power lines; communication lines; water/gas pipes), or even to the surrounding area from which a surge may reach a service connection as it spreads out into the ground.

+To aircraft

 Aircraft are highly susceptible to being struck due to their metallic fuselages, but lightning strikes are generally not dangerous to them.
 Due to the conductive properties of aluminium alloy, the fuselage acts as a Faraday cage.
 Present day aircraft are built to be safe from a lightning strike and passengers will generally not even know that it has happened.

-Effects on animals
+However, there have been suspicions that lightning strikes can ignite fuel vapor and cause explosion, and nearby lightning can momentarily blind the pilot and cause permanent errors in magnetic compasses.

+To living beings

-Although 90 percent of people struck by lightning survive, animalsincluding humansstruck by lightning may suffer severe injury due to internal organ and nervous system damage.
+Although 90 percent of people struck by lightning survive, humans and other animals struck by lightning may suffer severe injury due to internal organ and nervous system damage.

-Other effects

-Lightning serves an important role in the nitrogen cycle by oxidizing diatomic nitrogen in the air into nitrates which are deposited by rain and can fertilize the growth of plants and other organisms.

-Thunder
+Noise (thunder)

 Because the electrostatic discharge of terrestrial lightning superheats the air to plasma temperatures along the length of the discharge channel in a short duration, kinetic theory dictates gaseous molecules undergo a rapid increase in pressure and thus expand outward from the lightning creating a shock wave audible as thunder.
 Since the sound waves propagate not from a single point source but along the length of the lightning's path, the sound origin's varying distances from the observer can generate a rolling or rumbling effect.
 Perception of the sonic characteristics is further complicated by factors such as the irregular and possibly branching geometry of the lightning channel, by acoustic echoing from terrain, and by the usually multiple-stroke characteristic of the lightning strike.
+Thunder is heard as a rolling, gradually dissipating rumble because the sound from different portions of a long stroke arrives at slightly different times.